JJHick95/NFL-Play-Predictor/README.md

 I am currently learning how to work with Flask in order to deploy this model.
 My goal is to allow an individual the ability to plug in real-time features of a play and have my model predict whether it thinks the play will be a run or pass.
 This capability would be extremely useful in the context of coaching, potentially even becoming an aspect in the future of coaching.

 ## Reproduction Instructions
+This project relies on you using the requirements.txt file to recreate the NFL Predictor.
+To do so, please run the following commands in your terminal:

 #### Logos
 I had issues with logos not being sized correctly on my visualizations.
 If you also run into this problem make sure to adjust logo sizes to your preference.
 I used a width of 1.39 to fix this issue.